Lantana camara: As an invasive species

+L. camara is listed in the IUCN's "List of the world's 100 worst invasive species".
 L. camara is considered to be a weed in large areas of the Paleotropics where it has established itself.
 In agricultural areas or secondary forests it can become the dominant understorey shrub, crowding out other native species and reducing biodiversity.
 The formation of dense thickets of L. camara can significantly slow down the regeneration of forests by preventing the growth of new trees.

 In the US, L. camara is considered invasive in tropical areas such as Florida and Hawaii.

+In Thailand, some species of Phakakrong are weeds that can be found throughout the country.
+Most outbreaks were found in Mae Hong Son and Kanchanaburi provinces.

 Although L. camara is itself quite resistant to fire, it can change fire patterns in a forest ecosystem by altering the fuel load, causing a buildup of forest fuel, which itself increases the risk of fires spreading to the canopy.
 This can be particularly destructive in dry, arid areas where fire can spread quickly and lead to the loss of large areas of natural ecosystem.

 L. camara reduces the productivity in pasture through the formation of dense thickets, which reduce growth of crops as well as make harvesting more difficult.
 There are also secondary impacts, including the finding that in Africa, mosquitos which transmit malaria and tsetse flies shelter within the bushes of L. camara.

-Even though L. camara is considered invasive to the Western Ghats, the plant does not seem to impact biodiversity in the region; rather it tends to simply occupy the same moist regions as other species.
+While a study in the Western Ghats, did not find significant impacts of L. camara invasion on a few native plant indicators, many other studies have found substantial impacts of its invasion on various biodiversity indicators.

 There are many reasons why L. camara has been so successful as an invasive species; however, the primary factors which have allowed it to establish itself are: